TheLevic/CASE/README.md

 ### ReactJS:

 > I had dabbled in React before this project, but my understanding of the React libray is ten fold what it used to be.
 I will admit, building front-ends has always been a little bit of a weakness for me.
 However, I feel more confident after learning different react features such as conditional rendering, states, redux, etc...
 Tailwindcss helped quite a bit too.
 I really liked tailwind.
-It had great documentation, and made mobile first design very simple.l
+It had great documentation, and made mobile first design very simple.